lucivpav/InLocCIIRC_dataset/README.md

 2. Execute buildScores on a machine with ~40 GB of RAM

 ## TODO
-* The mesh should be in .obj format -> update the README and code. why .obj? to preserve high quality RGB triangulated model
 * Make the scores more relevant.
 Right now they don't represent the query-cutouts very well.